 It’s difficult to see how you can achieve any level of success without some form of commitment.

-If your really serious about losing weight what you eat and the amount of exercise you do should be a critical part of your planning and your ability to commit to it an ever greater part.
+If you are really serious about losing weight what you eat and the amount of exercise you do should be a critical part of your planning and your ability to commit to it an ever greater part.

 “instead of controlling your future ……..you’ll live the life others choose for you.”